Bluehost vs WordPress: which one comes out ahead?

 SiteGround

 SiteGround is a slightly more premium yet very powerful hosting provider with many advanced features.
-With prices starting at $2.99/month, SiteGround comes bearing good performance, an extensive set of security features, the newest software/ hardware, as well as many in-house developed features to optimize the WordPress site performance.
+With prices starting at $1.99/month, SiteGround comes bearing good performance, an extensive set of security features, the newest software/ hardware, as well as many in-house developed features to optimize the WordPress site performance.

 If you're looking for a secure, fast, and highly functional hosting provider, SiteGround is worth a look.

-- WP Engine vs Bluehost
+WP Engine vs Bluehost: in-depth comparison

 Bluehost vs WordPress FAQ